 If your financial institution hasn’t implemented an inbound, content driven sales and/or marketing strategy, you’re not alone, but you are a little behind.
 No worries though, it’s the beginning of a New Year and there’s no better time to add an inbound strategy to your strategic initiatives.

 Inbound marketing (and sales), often referred to as ‘content marketing,’ consists of publishing content in the form of blog posts, e-books, templates, financial guides, infographics, video, and even podcasts so these content pieces are available in search results.
-Providing this content allows users the opportunity to engage with you, recognize that you’re available as a financial solutions provider, and generates “warm” leads for your sales team (read more about Content Marketing Services here).
+Providing this content allows users the opportunity to engage with you, recognize that you’re available as a financial solutions provider, and generates “warm” leads for your sales team.

-Benefits of Content Marketing Strategy in the New Year
+The Benefits of Starting or Improving a Content Marketing Strategy in the New Year

-In the spirit of ‘new’ it’s a great time to introduce, or re-introduce, inbound sales and marketing strategies to your teams.
-Reminding others that it’s a new start to a new year before mentioning you’d like to add a new approach to your existing sales and marketing plans, is a great way to get the conversation started.
+In the spirit of ‘new’ it’s a great time to introduce or re-introduce, inbound sales and marketing strategies to your teams.
+It’s naturally a time of change and starting new things.

-Now is the perfect time to get your teams aligned and building strategies.
-Then, you’ll be ready when spring fever hits and car buying, or home shopping starts to increase demand for your services.
+You’ll be ready to generate more leads and nurture them to product placement when spring fever hits and car buying, or home shopping starts to increase demand for your services.

-Twelve Months of Opportunity: You can still take advantage of every holiday, season, or event in the promotion of your new inbound content.
+Three More Quarters of Opportunity You can still take advantage of every holiday, season, or event in the promotion of your new inbound content.
 Because the year has just started, every upcoming event date is another opportunity to share your content and increase engagement.

-Major holidays are known for auto sales and events like graduation, marriage, or home buying all result in significant financial planning and budget management cross roads.
-For more information about how these promotions work, check out the results from this Back to School email nurture campaign from the fall of 2017.
+Major holidays are known for auto sales and events like graduation, marriage, or home buying all result in significant financial planning and budget management crossroads.
+For more information about how these promotions work, check out the results from this Back to School email nurture campaign.

 If you spend your time helping interested leads now, you won’t have to blur the line asking your sales people to push for numbers at the end of the year.

-If it happens to be further into 2018, or any time of any other year, even though the beginning of the year is an ideal time to start with inbound, don’t wait until the beginning of the next year to start.
-The sooner you start building the strategy the faster your engagement will increase and bottom line revenue will show the benefits.
+If it happens to be further into the year when you’re reading this, don’t wait until the start of next year to get started!
+Even though the beginning of the year is an ideal time to start with inbound, the sooner you start building the strategy the faster your engagement will increase and bottom line revenue will show the benefits.